These links lead to sections in the text below.

 Virtual Tape Systems

 The virtual tape section discusses some the the different virtual tape systems available.
 Basically there are two types, those that replace tape completely with disk, and those that front real tapes with a big disk cache.
 Most hardware implementations use post-process deduplication these days, which avoids storing duplicate data.
-However TSM supports software de-duplication and this is arguably a more effective option.
+However IBM Spectrum Protect supports software de-duplication and this is arguably a more effective option.

 back to top